Connected TV Advertising and OTT Advertising

 Connected TV (CTV) advertising takes place on a connected TV.
 But to understand what CTV advertising is, we first must ask, “What is connected TV?”

 A connected television is a TV that’s connected to the internet.
 It’s capable of streaming all the free and paid services that are available as alternatives to cable or satellite TV.
-Perhaps the best-known services are Hulu, Netflix and Amazon Prime, but they’re only the tip of the iceberg in today’s streamable content.
+Perhaps the best-known services are Hulu, Netflix, and Peacock, but they’re only the tip of the iceberg in today’s streamable content.

 Connected TV ads are the short advertisements that viewers see before and during the streaming content they’re watching.
 Typically they’re not skippable, but they’re less intrusive because they last only 15 to 30 seconds.

 CTV advertisements appear in regular ad breaks and are even indistinguishable from cable television ads in content and quality production.
 Those shown at the beginning of the show are called pre-roll advertisements and those during the show are mid-roll.
 These are the times when viewers are most likely to sit through the ad and keep watching the content.
 The market for mid-roll ads is the most competitive one.

 It’s no secret that viewers are “cutting the cord” and abandoning cable TV in favor of streaming internet content.
 The prime-time audience of the networks is off by nearly 20 percent from 2019 to 2020.
 Major cable networks are suffering viewing losses as high as double digits.
 About half of US households own a streaming device such as a Roku or Fire Stick.
 Emarketer estimates that within two years over 50 million people will refuse to watch traditional pay TV.